CircleRadon/TokenPacker/README.md

 </p>

 ## Updates 📌
 - [2024/10/22] We integrated TokenPacker-HD framework with [Osprey](https://github.com/CircleRadon/Osprey) to achieve fine-grained high-resolution pixel-level understanding with large performance gains.
-We will release the codes soon for your reference.
+Please see the codes in this [branch](https://github.com/CircleRadon/TokenPacker/tree/tokenpacker-hd-osprey) for your reference.
 - [2024/7/25] We released [checkpoints](https://huggingface.co/collections/sunshine-lwt/tokenpacker-66a234618f0d2327e0cf2cb1), please check them.
 - [2024/7/3] We released the [paper](https://arxiv.org/abs/2407.02392) of our TokenPacker on Arxiv.
 - [2024/7/3] We released the training and inference codes.